rizkiarm/grid-universe/docs/guides/authoring_levels.md

 - Wiring is resolved only if both referenced objects are actually placed on the grid at conversion time.

-- from_state restores authoring refs for positioned entities where possible.
+- `from_state` restores authoring refs for positioned entities where possible.

 ## Inventory and Status (nested entities)

-You can pre-load items and effects onto a holder (e.g., the agent) via authoring-only lists on EntitySpec:
+You can pre-load items and effects onto a holder (e.g., the agent) via authoring-only lists on `EntitySpec`:

-- inventory_list: list of EntitySpec that become separate item entities in the holder’s Inventory.item_ids.
-These nested entities are created with no Position.
+- `inventory_list`: list of `EntitySpec` that become separate item entities in the holder’s `Inventory.item_ids`.
+These nested entities are created with no `Position`.

-- status_list: list of EntitySpec that become separate effect entities in the holder’s Status.effect_ids.
-Also created with no Position.
+- `status_list`: list of `EntitySpec` that become separate effect entities in the holder’s `Status.effect_ids`.
+Also created with no `Position`.

 Example: Start with a key and a time-limited speed effect
 ```python